 The Detroit Lions (0-4) finish up their two-game road trip Sunday as they visit the Minnesota Vikings (1-3) in a NFC North Division contest at 1 p.m.
 ET (FOX).

-Detroit is +330 on the moneyline at DraftKings, +340 with Caesars, +350 at PlayUp and +360 at BetMGM, as of Thursday afternoon, for those looking to wager at Michigan online gambling sites.
+Detroit is +330 on the moneyline at DraftKings, +340 with Caesars, +350 at PlayUp and +360 at BetMGM, as of Thursday afternoon, for those looking to wager at the best Michigan online casinos.

 Over/under totals on all five online sportsbooks range from 49 to 49.5 total points.